the-turing-way/the-turing-way/chapters/continuous_integration.md

 ## Example Multi OS Build Matrix

+## Operating System differences

+When you test your code on multiple operating systems, be aware of differences that can affect your tests:

+- Not all tools may be available on macOS.

+  We are still working on building up the toolchain on the [macOS Environment](/user/reference/osx/).
+  Missing software may be available via Homebrew.

+- Language availability.

+  Not all languages are available on all operating systems.

+- The file system behaviour is different.
+Your tests may implicitly rely on these behaviours, and could fail because of them.
+They are different operating systems, after all.

+  Commands may have the same name on the Mac and Linux, but they may have different flags, or the same flag may mean different things.
+In some cases, commands that do the same thing could have different names.

 Here's an example `.travis.yml` file using if/then directives to customize the [build lifecycle](/user/job-lifecycle/) to use [Graphviz](https://graphviz.gitlab.io/) in both Linux and macOS.

 ```